 Born: May 3, 1974 Primary Instrument: Sax, tenor

-Tom Tallitsch is a Saxophonist, Composer, Music Educator, and Radio Host.
-He currently lives in New York City.
+Tom Tallitsch is a Saxophonist, Composer, Recording Artist, Music Educator, and Host of ‘The Modern Jazz Radio Show’.

 Tom owns a highly recommended music tutoring business in Princeton, NJ and is a popular jazz educator and clinician.
 He is the founding director of the Central NJ Homeschool Bands, works as a piano tutor to students with autism at The Princeton Child Development Institute, and was a member of the artist faculty at Mercer County Community College from 1999-2006.
 He has taught at The Westminster Conservatory, Philadelphia Clef Club, Creative Music Studios, The Groove Academy, and many more.
 He is a gifted music educator who has given lectures and clinics at many top high schools including The Lawrenceville School and The Pennington School.
 He has had students continue on to pursue professional careers at conservatories throughout the country.